biobakery/humann/doc/UserManual.md

 This custom database must be formatted as a bowtie2 index.

 Please see the [Custom reference database annotations](#markdown-header-custom-reference-database-annotations) section for information on database annotations.
 Also please note, only alignments to genes included in the pathways databases will be considered in the pathways computations.
-The pathways databases included with HUMAnN2 are for UniRef genes.
-If you would like to create custom pathways databases for a different gene set, please see the [Custom pathways database](#markdown-header-custom-pathways-database) section for more information.
+The pathways databases included with HUMAnN2 are for alignments to UniRef gene families.
+If you would like to create custom pathways databases for a different set of gene families, please see the [Custom pathways database](#markdown-header-custom-pathways-database) section for more information.

 To run HUMAnN2 with your custom nucleotide reference database (located in $DIR), use the option "--bypass-nucleotide-index" and provide the custom database as the ChocoPhlAn option with "--chocophlan $DIR".
 If you would like to bypass the translated alignment portion of HUMAnN2, add the option "--bypass-translated-search".